MPMcIntyre/ReacTron/README.md

 #### Installing local fonts:

-Fonts can be downloaded in any html supported format (.ttf, woff2, etc.), added to the `font` folder inside of `./src`, then added by including it in the `fonts` object inside of `renderer.main.tsx`.
+Fonts can be downloaded in any html supported format (.ttf, woff2, etc.), added to the folder `./src/renderer/fonts`, then added by including it in the `fonts` object inside of `renderer.main.tsx`.
 Remember that it is an object that uses the name of the font file as the object key (string), and the font format as the value e.g. `fonts = {Questrial:"ttf"}`.

 # Commands:

 #### Start (`yarn start` or `npm run start`)

 This will run the starting script which uses the <a href="https://www.npmjs.com/package/concurrently">concurrently package</a> to start the webpack bundler in watch mode, which also starts the electron process.
-Terminate webpack with ctrl+c in the terminal to stop it from spawning an electron process.
+Terminate webpack with ctrl+c in the terminal to stop it from spawning an electron process, or save in one of the main process files to restart or start an electron process when killed.

 #### Rebuild (`yarn rebuild` or `npm run rebuild`)